 Struggling With Floor Workouts or Long Exercise Sessions?

-Many people want to lose weight at home.
+Many people want to lose weight at home, but floor workouts are not realistic for everyone.

 Knee pain, back discomfort, lack of space, or simple hesitation can stop you from exercising regularly.
 As a result, workouts get skipped, and progress slows down.